TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.15.md

 ---

 Again therefore the Pharisees also asked him how he received his sight.
-And he said unto them, He put clay upon mine eyes, and I washed, and I see.
+He said to them, "He put mud on my eyes, I washed, and I see."